macrocosme/finding_synchronization_codes/README.md

-OPB files for 'Finding Synchronization Codes to Boost Compression by Substring Enumeration'
+OPB files from 'Finding Synchronization Codes to Boost Compression by Substring Enumeration'
 ========
-Pseudo-boolean instances
+Pseudo-boolean instances relative to our pseudo-boolean constraint model that compute the shortest synchronization codes, i.e. those that add the fewest synchronization bits to the original data.

 Copyright (c) 2015, Dany Vohl, Claude-Guy Quimper, Danny Dubé.
 All rights reserved.